lino-framework/book/docs/specs/sales.rst

 The plugin
 ==========

-Lino Così implements product invoices in the :mod:`lino_xl.lib.sales` plugin.
+Lino implements product invoices in the :mod:`lino_xl.lib.sales` plugin.
 The internal codename "sales" is for historical reasons, you might generate product invoices for other trade types as well.

 The plugin --of course-- needs and automatically installs the :mod:`lino_xl.lib.products` plugin.